armory/docs/content/en/docs/spinnaker/policy-engine-enable.md

 ---
-title: Policy Engine
+title: Enabling Policy Engine
 weight: 143
 aliases:
   - /spinnaker/policy_engine/
   - /spinnaker/policy-engine/
-summary: "Enable the Policy Engine and configure an OPA server."
+summary: "Enable the Policy Engine and configure an OPA server.
+When enabled, the Policy Engine can perform save time or runtime validation on your Spinnaker pipelines."
 ---

 ## Overview